kephale/kyleharrington.com/index.md

 layout: default
 ---

-I am an assistant professor at the University of Idaho, Moscow.
+I am an assistant professor at the University of Idaho, Moscow, and a visiting scientist at Howard Hughes Medical Institute, Janelia Research Campus.

 I completed my PhD in Computer Science at Brandeis University with <a href="http://www.jordanpollack.com">Jordan Pollack</a>, and postdoctoral fellowship in the Computational Biology Laboratory, Beth Israel Deaconess Medical Center, Harvard Medical School with <a href="http://cvbr.hms.harvard.edu/researchers/bentley.html">Katie Bentley</a>.